scipy-conference/scipy_proceedings/papers/jan_verschelde/phcpy.rst

 CGI Scripting
 -------------

 In our first design of a web interface to ``phc``, we developed a collection of Python scripts (mediated through HTML forms), following common programming patterns [Chu06]_.

-MySLQdb does the management of user data, including a) names and encrypted passwords, b) generic, random folder names to store data files, and c) file names with polynomial systems solved.
+MySLQdb does the management of user data, including a) names and encrypted passwords, b) generic, random folder names to store data files, and c) file names with polynomial systems they have solved.
 With the module smtplib, we defined email exchanges for an automatic 2-step registration process and password recovery protocol.

-As of the middle of May 2019, our web server has 146 user accounts.
+As of the middle of May 2019, our web server has 146 user accounts, each having access to our new JupyterHub instance.

 JupyterHub
 ----------

-With JupyterHub, we provide user accounts on our server, which has both phcpy and SageMath pre-installed.

-The hub's notebook environment supports language-agnostic computations, supporting execution environments in several dozen languages.
-We can also run the code in a Python Terminal session.
+With JupyterHub, we provide online access [Pascal]_ to environments with Python and SageMath kernels pre-installed, both featuring phcpy and tutorials on its use (per next section).
+Since Jupyter is language-agnostic, execution environments in several dozen languages are possible.
+Our users can also run code in a Python Terminal session.

 For the user administration, we refreshed our first web interface.
 A custom JupyterHub Authenticator connects to the existing MySQL database, and triggers a SystemdSpawner that isolates the actions of users to separate processes and logins in generic home folders.

-The account management prompts by e-mail were hooked to a new Tornado Handler.
+The account management prompts by e-mail were hooked to new Tornado Handler instances, which perform account registration and activation on the database, as well as password recovery and reset.
+Each pathway serves HTML seamlessly with the JupyterHub interface, with their forms living in new extensions of its Jinja templates.

 Code Snippets
 -------------

+Learning a new API is daunting enough without also being a crash course in algebraic geometry.
+Therefore, the user's manual of phcpy [TODO] begins with a tutorial section using only the blackbox solver ``phcpy.solver.solve(system, ...)``.
+In this API, ``system`` is a list of strings representing polynomials, terminated by semicolons, and containing as many variables as equations.
-In our JupyterHub deployment, we use the snippets menu provided by nbextensions [JUP15]_ to suggest typical applications to guide the novice user.

-The screen shot in Fig. :ref:`figsnippet` shows the code snippet with an example of use of the blackbox solver.
+The code snippets from these tutorials are available in our JupyterHub deployment, via the snippets menu provided by nbextensions [JUP15]_.
+This menu suggests typical applications to guide the novice user.
+The screen shot in Fig. :ref:`figsnippet` shows the code snippet reproduced below.

 .. figure:: ./bbsolvesnippet2.png
    :align: center